Probabilistic Computers for MIMO Detection: From Sparsification to 2D Parallel Tempering: Introduction

 \section{Introduction}

-Probabilistic computers built from p-bits have emerged as a promising architecture for combinatorial optimization and probabilistic sampling \cite{chowdhury2025probabilistic}.
-By mapping hard problems to Ising Hamiltonians and leveraging the natural dynamics of coupled stochastic units, the so-called Ising machines \cite{Mohseni2022} can explore solution spaces efficiently.
+Probabilistic computers built from p-bits have emerged as a promising architecture for combinatorial optimization and probabilistic sampling~\cite{chowdhury2025probabilistic}.
+By mapping hard problems to Ising Hamiltonians and leveraging the natural dynamics of coupled stochastic units, Ising machines~\cite{Mohseni2022} can explore solution spaces efficiently.
 However, scaling p-bit systems to real-world problem sizes faces a fundamental challenge: the dense, all-to-all connectivity required by many applications grows quadratically, causing routing congestion and limiting clock frequency in CMOS and FPGA implementations.

+Here we report a fully on-chip probabilistic computer built from p-bits for dense combinatorial optimization, benchmarked on MIMO detection from wireless communications~\cite{singh2022ising, singh2024uplink}.
+For $64\times 64$ BPSK MIMO, the solver achieves bit error rates significantly below conventional linear detectors in 3~ms per instance.
+This 3~ms is the fully accounted wall clock time, averaged over 130,000 instances, with every engineering overhead included: instance preparation, weight loading, on-chip energy evaluation, readout, and verification against the original dense Hamiltonian.
+End-to-end accounting at this level is rare in the Ising-machine literature, yet it is what determines whether a solver can meet a system-level latency target.
+Two methods make it possible: graph sparsification~\cite{aadit2022massively, sajeeb2025scalable} which makes a multi-replica parallel-tempering engines routable; and on-chip Two-Dimensional Parallel Tempering (2D-PT)~\cite{delacour2025two}, which removes both the penalty-strength bottleneck of sparsified machines and the host control loop.

-This challenge is not unique to p-bits.
-Quantum annealers \cite{johnson2011quantum, king2023quantum}, coherent Ising machines \cite{mcmahon2016fully,honjo_2021}, memristive arrays \cite{fahimi_2021,jiang_2023, he2025hardware}, and coupled oscillator networks \cite{mallick2020using,moy20221,lo2023ising,Graber_2024} all confront the same connectivity bottleneck when targeting dense problem graphs.
-Prior work has addressed this through minor embedding \cite{choi2011minor,sugie2020minor} or problem decomposition, but these approaches incur significant overhead in qubit/spin count \cite{hamerly_2019} or require iterative off-chip communication.
-An alternative is graph sparsification whereby auxiliary copy nodes distribute connections across a sparse physical network with bounded local degree \cite{aadit2022massively, sajeeb2025scalable}.
+The challenge with hardware connectivity is not unique to p-bits.
+Quantum annealers~\cite{johnson2011quantum, king2023quantum}, coherent Ising machines~\cite{mcmahon2016fully,honjo_2021}, memristive arrays~\cite{fahimi_2021,jiang_2023, he2025hardware}, and coupled oscillator networks~\cite{mallick2020using,moy20221,lo2023ising,Graber_2024} all confront the same connectivity bottleneck when targeting dense problem graphs.
+Prior work has addressed this through minor embedding~\cite{choi2011minor,sugie2020minor} or problem decomposition, but these approaches incur significant overhead in qubit/spin count~\cite{hamerly_2019} or require iterative off-chip communication.
+An alternative is graph sparsification whereby auxiliary copy nodes distribute connections across a sparse physical network with bounded local degree~\cite{aadit2022massively, sajeeb2025scalable}.